-It is a simple calculation to check that $B(\aa,\bb)$ is indeed a line in $\F_q^2$.
-Define $B(P)$ to be the set of all perpendicular bisectors determined by pairs of points from $P$ with non-zero distance.
-That is,

 Again, we expect that $|B(P)|$ will be large, provided that $P$ is not of some degenerate form.
 One of these degenerate cases occurs when the point set $P$ consists of many points on the same line.
 If all of the points lie on the same line, it is possible that $|B(P)|$ could be as small as $2|P|-3$.
 Another degenerate case occurs when the points of $P$ are equidistributed on a circle.
 However, these constructions only seem to work for relatively small point sets.
-In this paper, we prove that sufficiently large point sets determine a positive proportion of all perpendicular bisectors:
+Indeed the points on a line or circle are contained in a one-dimensional subset of the plane.
+In this paper we prove that provided a point set is sufficiently large, a positive proportion of all lines arise as perpendicular bisectors:

 \begin{thm} If $P\subset \F_q^2$ such that $|P|\geq q^{3/2}$, then

 \end{thm}

 In concurrent work, Lund, Sheffer and de Zeeuw proved an analog to Theorem \ref{main1} for finite sets of points in the real plane \cite{LSZ14}.